Research involving experiments on animals

 The Swedish Research Council promotes the development of other methods

-The Swedish Research Council funds research aimed at developing methods that mean fewer animals are used, and the animals’ suffering is reduced.
+The Swedish Research Council allocates special funds for research aimed at developing methods that mean fewer animals are used, and the animals’ suffering is reduced.
 This type of research, known as ‘3R research’, tries to find methods that can replace experiments on animals.
 3R is an abbreviation of Reduce, Refine, Replace.
 So far, this research has led to methods that reduce the number of animals in a study or reduce the animals’ suffering.
 As a result of this research, it has also been possible to phase out some experiments on animals, but for large parts of research there are still no alternatives.

 The Swedish Research Council collaborates with other public agencies in the area, primarily Sweden’s 3R centre at the Swedish Board of Agriculture, which works with a focus on animal welfare and to ensure fewer animals are used in experiments.
+The Swedish Research Council supports the 3R Centre's statement on the importance of implementing the 3Rs in Swedish research.

 More information on djurforsok.info